letiencao/ntdat104/README.md

 ### Hi there 👋

-- 🚀 I’m currently studying at Hannoi University of Science and Technology
+- 🚀 I’m currently studying at Hanoi University of Science and Technology
 - 🔥 I’m currently working on VTI-Company
 - 💥 I’m currently learning React Native
 - 🖖 I’m looking for help with mobile apps.